vcafarschi/devops-docs/aws/cloudwatch/cloudwatch.md

 ## Alarms - Actions and Targets
 - When **action** is triggered by **alarm**?
+  - **Alarms** invoke **actions** only for sustained state changes
-  - Alarms invoke actions
+  - They do not invoke actions because they aer in a particular state
+  - The state must have changed and been maintained for a **specified number of periods**
-- What happends when alarm is triggered ?
+- What happens when alarm is triggered ?
-- An Alarm can do:
-  - EC2
-  - SNS
-  - CloudWatch event
+  - CloudWatch Alarms can do Auto Scaling, EC2, or SNS actions only.
   - IMPORTANT: CloudWatch alarms are very limited, they can do the above only actions.
-- IMPORTANT: CloudWatch **event** can invoke a lambda function based on CloudWatch **alarm** or an SQS queue.
+  - IMPORTANT: ONLY CloudWatch **event** can invoke a lambda function (or an SQS queue) based on CloudWatch **alarm**.
   - This is very important for exam.

 # CloudWatch Periods